The Insider’s Guide to Georgia Golf Cart Laws and Safety Regulations

 Is a license required to operate a golf cart?

 In Georgia, drivers must possess a valid license to drive a golf cart independently.
 Individuals must be at least 16 years old and legally eligible to operate a car.
 However, minors above the age of 12 can drive a golf cart if accompanied by a licensed driver who is at least 18 years old.
-This allowance extends to both roadways and golf courses, emphasizing the need for responsible adult supervision when children are behind the wheel.
-Educating all drivers and passengers on the eligibility prerequisites is fundamental in averting accidents and legal entanglements, nurturing a secure environment for all road users.
+This allowance extends to both roadways and golf courses.
+Thus, emphasizing the need for responsible adult supervision when children are behind the wheel.
+Educating all drivers and passengers on the eligibility prerequisites is fundamental in averting accidents and legal entanglements.
+Thus, nurturing a secure environment for all road users.

 Roadway Guidelines for Golf Carts